PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 ## 3. Selected Sample for the Survey

-Our target population includes university students, tech enthusiasts, and urban residents who use public or private transportation regularly.
+##  Target Population

+Our target population includes professionals working in traffic management systems, and individuals responsible for controlling and monitoring traffic systems, such as traffic control room operators or signal coordinators.

 ### Sample Size:
 We aim to collect responses from at least 100 participants to ensure a diverse and meaningful dataset.